nagvalhm/integral/README.md

 Procedure:

-1)Claims for the reward are accepted at the email: [YOUR EMAIL] 2)The email must contain a scientifically grounded refutation and a Toncoin wallet address (the address can be provided after the refutation is verified).
+1)Submissions for the reward are accepted at the email: rewardForDebunking@gmail.com 2)The email must contain a scientifically grounded refutation and a Toncoin wallet address (the address can be provided after the refutation is verified).
 3)I will try to respond to all emails within two business days, but this depends on the volume of correspondence.
 4)In case of successful verification, I will immediately transfer the tokens to the specified wallet, publish the essence of the refutation (with a link if necessary), and, at the recipient's discretion, their name.